WHY THE BRIDEGROOM SHOULD BE THE BEST MAN

 We put your questions to Sam and Edward from Robert Old, who've been expertly dressing bridegrooms for decades.

-Do I need to match my groomsmen?
+• Do I need to match my groomsmen?

 No. You’re the star.
 You come first.
 Make sure you are suited and booted before considering what the best man and ushers will be wearing.
 The bride chooses her dress before the bridesmaids because her dress defines the style of her maids.
 Your suit choice should do the same for your wedding entourage.

-If you all dress the same, you run the risk of looking like a well-turned-out England squad or even a struggling second division side!
-Why not co-ordinate your best man and ushers by being clever with your accessories?
-Consider How to accessorise your wedding suit by wearing matching pocket squares Silk Pocket Squares & Handkerchiefs | Robert Old and/or ties.
-Designer Silk Ties for Men | Bow Ties and Neckties | Robert Old.
-A great idea is for you all to have matching socks to link into the theme.
-Men's Luxury Socks Online | Men's Designer Socks | Robert Old
+Consider how to accessorise your wedding suit by wearing matching pocket squares Silk Pocket Squares & Handkerchiefs | Robert Old and/or ties Designer Silk Ties for Men | Bow Ties and Neckties | Robert Old.
+A great idea is for you all to have matching socks to link into the theme Men's Luxury Socks Online | Men's Designer Socks | Robert Old

 Three-piece or two-piece suit?